duythuong97/vscode-reviewer-extension/README.md

 - Write coding conventions with markdown support
 - Set LLM endpoint and model preferences
 - Save and manage all settings

+### Chat Panel

+The extension includes an interactive chat panel that allows you to:

+- **Real-time Code Selection**: Select code in your editor and see a chip showing the file name and line range
+- **Contextual Questions**: Ask questions about your selected code or general programming questions
+- **AI Responses**: Get instant responses from your configured LLM model
+- **Code Context**: The AI automatically includes your selected code in the conversation context

+#### How to Use the Chat:

+1. **Open the Chat Panel**: Click on the "Chat" tab in the AI Reviewer sidebar
+2. **Select Code**: Highlight any code in your editor - a chip will appear showing the file and line range
+3. **Ask Questions**: Type your question in the message input area
+4. **Send Message**: Click "Send Message" or press Enter to get an AI response
+5. **View Response**: The AI response will appear in the response area above the input

+#### Chat Features:

+- **Code Selection Detection**: Automatically detects when you select code in the editor
+- **File Context**: Shows filename and line range for selected code
+- **Rich Responses**: AI responses are formatted and easy to read
+- **Error Handling**: Clear error messages if something goes wrong
+- **Loading States**: Visual feedback while waiting for AI responses

 ### Coding Conventions